Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 To compare the working tree to the last commit, use `git diff HEAD`.

+Next, commit the change.
+Notice that you can explicitly name a file to be committed, provided Git already has the file in the index (which is all that `commit` looks at).

 ```
 $ git commit -m "Add HTML boilerplate to index.html" index.html
 [master bc18ca7] Add HTML boilerplate to index.html